syl22-00/pocketsphinx.js/README.md

 If you are not familiar with speech recognition, you might need to take some time to learn some of the concepts, mainly:

 * acoustic models (we provide one small model for English but other Sphinx acoustic models can be used as well),
-* language models (at this point, we only have the API to input grammars, as FSGs, but API to input statistical language models could be added).
+* language models (at this point, we only have the API to input grammars, as FSGs, but API to input statistical language models could be added),
+* Cepstral Mean Normalization (CMN) and the different CMN strategies.

-In terms of performance, you should get exaclty the same result as using PocketSphinx compiled on other platforms.
+In terms of performance, you should get exactly the same result as using PocketSphinx compiled on other platforms.
+For instance, because of the CMN policy, the accuracy of the first utterance is usually pretty bad, especially for non-native speakers.

 ## 8.1 Acoustic model